 Angelenos are no strangers to vegan fare, and celebrities and civilians alike sing the praises of Crossroads.
 Chef and owner Tal Ronnen was named Los Angeles’ Top Vegan Chef by the Huffington Post, and LA Weekly previously named Crossroads the Best Vegan Restaurant in the city.
 The restaurant’s second location is opening in Resorts World Las Vegas, and will feature favorite dishes from the Los Angeles location alongside unique creations exclusive to Las Vegas.

-One night a week, the venue at 1341 L Street N.W. is transformed into the stunning Elizabeth’s Gone Raw, where diners are presented with a changing six course vegan tasting menu.
+Three nights a week, the venue at 1341 L Street N.W. is transformed into the stunning Elizabeth’s Gone Raw, where diners are presented with a changing six course vegan tasting menu.
 A reservation is required, so be sure to call ahead if you want to try some of the delicious food served here.

 Ravens was named one of the 10 Best Foodie Resorts in the country by USA Today.
 Much of the tasty food is grown on site, at the Stanford Inn’s California Certified Organic Farm, and a dedication to sustainability and locally sourced ingredients is prevalent in all its beautiful dishes.